mavroudisv/models/README.md

 ## How It Works

 1. **Signature Generation**: Our private collector generates unique signatures for AI models
+2. **Change Detection**: The website tracks and displays model changes over time
-2. **Public Verification**: The public pip tool compares a model's output against our verified signatures
+3. **Public Verification**: The public pip tool compares a model's output against our verified signatures
-3. **Change Detection**: The website tracks and displays model changes over time
-4. **Distribution Analysis**: Both tools analyze token distributions to ensure model consistency

 ## Features
 - **Automated Signature Generation**: Automatically generates unique signatures for AI models
 - **Change Detection**: Identifies when and how models change over time
 - **Historical Tracking**: Maintains a complete history of model signatures